kerringtonwells/kubernetes/cloud-build.md

     containeranalysis.googleapis.com
  ```

-1. In Cloud Shell, create a GKE cluster that you will use to deploy the sample application of this tutorial.
+2. In Cloud Shell, create a GKE cluster that you will use to deploy the sample application of this tutorial.

  ```
  gcloud container clusters create hello-cloudbuild \
     --num-nodes 1 --zone us-central1-b
  ```

-### Create the Git repositories in Cloud Source Repositories
+### Exercise 2: Create the Git repositories in Cloud Source Repositories

 1. In Cloud Shell, create the two Git repositories.